 - https://github.com/rellla/xbmca10 Recommended fork of empatzero (Diff to upstream)

 - https://github.com/vidonme/xbmc/ Sources of VidOn.Me Player?
 Seems to be a fork from empatzero.
-(Diff to upstream and Github Compare) This repo is reported from VidOn.me to be the "official" source code for their Allwinner XBMC version.
-The only commit from VidOn.me is this one.
+(Diff to upstream and Github Compare) This repo is reported from VidOn.me to be the "official" source code for their Allwinner XBMC version, yet the only code commit from VidOn.me themselves is this one.